-For units occupied by environmental intervention blood lead level (lead poisoned) children under six years of age, a risk assessment must be conducted (paid for by the HACB).
+For units occupied by elevated blood lead level (lead poisoned) children under six years of age, an environmental investigation must be conducted (paid for by the HACB).
 If lead hazards are identified during the risk assessment, the owner must complete hazard reduction activities.